Body Piercing Aftercare

 - Sterile saline solution with no additives (read the label, the only ingredients should be sodium chloride/salt and water) can be purchased at the shop, or at your local pharmacy.

 - If you cannot purchase sterile saline, clean with water only.
-Do not attempt to mix your own.
+Do not attempt to mix your own solution.

 Cleaning Instructions for Body Piercings

-- SPRAY saline onto a clean q-tip, piece of paper towel, or gauze.
+- SPRAY saline onto a clean piece of gauze.

 Clean your new piercing once or twice per day.
-When there are no longer crusties to remove, reduce to ne cleaning per day.
-Once healed, maintain a healthy piercing for life by cleaning it with soap when you’re in the shower ever day.
+When there are no longer crusties to remove, reduce to one cleaning per day.

 Cleaning Instructions for Oral Piercings